dhokiyamansi/T0-Do-List/README.md

 - Go to Vercel and import your repository.
 - Deploy the frontend with default settings.

+### Usage
+- Open your browser and navigate to http://localhost:3000.
+- Add, edit, delete, and mark tasks as completed using the interface.

 ### Clone the Repository
 ```bash
 git clone https://github.com/dhokiyamansi/To-Do-List.git